kuhnrl30/kuhnrl30.github.io/resume/index.md

 ### Certifications

-- Certified Public Accountant (CPA), State of New Jersey September, 2013
+- Certified Public Accountant (CPA) September, 2013
 - Certified Management Accountant (CMA) August, 2012

 ### Senior Financial Analyst

 Quest Diagnostics Inc
 Madison, NJ
-November 2013 to Present
+2014 - Present
 Building financial models to evaluate deals and ensure they are profitable.
 Provide financial insights to account executives to maximize the value from the deal.

 - **Developed dashboard reporting** of strategic pricing initiatives which was delivered to senior executives.
 Result: Management received actionable insights on success rates enabling them to control the sales team's activities.